 A low cut weight means they're distinct, and influence is bounded tightly.

-After cross-partition mixing, the coherence matrix must remain doubly-stochastic (rows and columns sum to 1).
+After cross-partition mixing, the coherence matrix is renormalised so that rows and columns sum to 1 (doubly-stochastic).
 The Sinkhorn–Knopp algorithm iteratively normalises rows and columns until convergence:

 A* = lim_{k→∞} D_r^(k) · A · D_c^(k)